hpi-swa-teaching/SqueakMaps/README.md

 **In order to use _Bing_ and Thunderforest you have to aquire you're own API-keys either from [Bing-Maps][bing-maps-url] and [Thunderforest][thunderforest-url]. _OpenStreetMaps_ can be used without a key.**

-To open up a new window simply run:
+To open up a new window in your image simply go to _Apps > Squeak Maps_,

+or run inside a **Workspace**:

 ```smalltalk
 SMAWindow new openInWorld.
 ```

+When using an API for the first time a window will popup requesting the corresponding key.
+After that your key will be saved inside the class variables of `SMAWindow`.
+You can change these using the `manage api keys` button.

 ## Contributing

 Browser Categories of interest are:

-* TiledMaps
 * SqueakMaps-Core
 * SqueakMaps-Tests
 * SqueakMaps-TiledMaps